lj020326/ansible-datacenter/docs/ansible-inventory/awx-git-based-inventory-deployment-strategy.md

 For supervisor level events that require a total view across environments, a 'root.yml', or  'all-envs.yml', can be created at the inventory root/base directory with a corresponding "Root" level AWX project inventory to composite each of the environments together but with the inventory directory set as the root.

-The "Root" inventory should only be used for inventory monitoring/surveillance purposes and not for management/ change / impactful plays since each environment should only be managed/changed within the scope of the environment.
+Since each environment should be managed/changed within the scope of the environment, the "Root" inventory should only be used for limited use cases:

+- inventory monitoring/surveillance purposes
+- provisioning new machines into lower environments
+  - better approach would be to perform this from within the environment

+Basically, limit 'Root' inventory use cases, to the extent possible, to non-mutable plays.

 ## Using an AWX Inventory Environment Based approach to CICD based automation code testing/deployment